-Hunt 11 is actually somewhat easier in that its spit attacks only target the front row.
+Hunt 11 is actually somewhat easier in that the boss' spit attacks only target the frontmost Hero.
 While this shifts a lot of damage to that one ally, gearing for the battle is much simpler and frees up the other three Heroes to build offensive stats.
 At least three debuffs must be applied to weaken the spits, so either a very tough tank (~14k Health and at least 1200 Defense) or fast debuffers (around 215 Speed) must assist.
-The Onix Wyvern also has the ability to dispel buffs and gains Combat Readiness each time a non-Ice Hero has a turn, so teams mst be planned accordingly.
+The Onix Wyvern also has the ability to dispel buffs and gains Combat Readiness each time a non-Ice Hero has a turn, so teams must be planned accordingly.

 Keep in mind that the ceiling for this is 85% Effect Chance; the Onix Wyvern retains 15% innate Effect Resistance regardless of Effectiveness or Skill Enhancements.